sans-sroc/integrity/README.md

 - `-v`: Verify that the files created earlier by this tool have not changed

+- `-j`: Output results as JSON instead of writing a VERSION file

 ## Examples

 Create VERSION-TEST manifest file in current directory